-The Master Funds are business trusts established in accordance with the laws of State A. They are registered with the Securities and Exchange Commission (SEC) as open-end management companies under the Investment Company Act of 1940, 15 U.S.C.
+Advisor will cause each Master Trust to become business trusts established in accordance with the laws of State A. The Master Trusts will be registered with the Securities and Exchange Commission (SEC) as open-end management companies under the Investment Company Act of 1940, 15 U.S.C.
 80a-1 et seq. (the "1940 Act").

-The Feeder Funds are organized as corporations under the laws of State B. They are registered with the SEC as open-end investment companies under the 1940 Act.
-They intend to qualify for and elect status as regulated investment companies (RICs) under Part I of subchapter M.

-Advisor is the principal investment advisor of the Master Funds.
-The Feeder Funds are not charged an investment advisory fee.
+The Initial Feeder Funds are, or will be, organized as corporations under the laws of State B. They have qualified for, or will qualify for, and have elected status as, or will elect status as, regulated investment companies (RICs) under Part I of subchapter M of the Code and intend to continue to so qualify.
+Advisor currently is the principal investment advisor of each existing Initial Feeder Fund.